Amanda is a retired educator with many years of experience teaching children of all ages and abilities in various contexts.

 In fact, fungi share many characteristics in common with both plants and animals.
 All living things have common elements because they all evolved from common ancestors.

 A few of the fungi are very simple organisms.
 They have only one cell and are said to be unicellular.
 Most are more complex and are built up from long filaments called hyphae which mesh together to create a mycelium network.

 Hyphae is the plural of hypha.
-A single hypha has more than one nucleus unlike other cells which only have one.
-Like plants, they also have cells walls but unlike plants these are made of a substance called chitin - the same stuff that insect skeletons are made of!
+A single hypha has more than one nucleus, unlike other cells which only have one.
+Like plants, they also have cell walls, but unlike plants, these are made of a substance called chitin—the same stuff that insect skeletons are made of!

 Fungi don't photosynthesize.
 They grow on their food as they are unable to move about like animals.
 By extracellular secretion, they give out enzymes which break the food down before it is absorbed.
 This process is known as saprophytic nutrition.

-The category protoctists include single-celled animals and plants.
+The category Protoctista includes single-celled animals and plants.

 - protozoa are single-celled animals

 - algae are single-celled plants